The Big Parade (Dad's Army): Plot

 Whilst in his search for the ram, Wilson discovers Pike stuck in a muddy bog, and sinking rapidly.
 Wilson attempts to reach him, but gets caught on some barbed wire.
 They call to the rest of the platoon, who eventually find them.
 Much to Wilson's annoyance, Mainwaring declares that Pike's predicament should take top priority.
 They remove their shirts and trousers and lay them down on top of the bog, with Sponge lying on top of the clothes.
 Lying down on top of Sponge, Mainwaring is able to lean across the bog and pull Pike out.

 Frazer notices that Jones is missing.
 Godfrey is shocked to see Jones' forage cap resting on top of the bog.
 Sponge lays down again, and Frazer attempts to feel for Jones, with no success.
 The platoon are saddened, until they see Jones returning with a rope to rescue Pike.
-Whilst marching back, Hodges watches with glee as the muddy platoon trudge by, but is frustrated that he can't think of any insult to offer them.
+Whilst marching back, Hodges watches with glee as the muddy platoon trudge by, but is frustrated that he cannot think of any insult to offer them.

 As the parade approaches, Walker suggests another method.
-He shows Mainwaring a picture of a magnificent ram, but turns up with a mangy, moth-eaten goat with hardly a scrap of wool on him!
+He shows Mainwaring a picture of a magnificent ram, but turns up with a little mangy, moth-eaten goat with hardly a scrap of wool on it.
 Mainwaring angrily retrieves his £5 note, which is promptly eaten by the goat.
 It is decided that they will march without a mascot.

-The parade is forming, and Hodges is still under the impression that his Wardens are leading the parade, so he is shocked when Mainwaring's platoon form up in front of him.
+The parade is forming, and Hodges is still under the impression that his Wardens are leading it, so he is shocked when Mainwaring's platoon form up in front of him.
 Mainwaring signals the Verger, who is Skipper of the Sea Scouts' band, to lead off.
-As they march off, Hodges' Wardens attempt to overtake the platoon, and it turns into a marching race through Walmington.
+As they march down the road, Hodges and the Wardens attempt to overtake the platoon, and it quickly turns into a marching race through Walmington-on-Sea.